msivri/msivri/README.md

 I am a full-stack developer of 14 years that specializes in Blockchain software development.

-Blockchain will be the future.
+Blockchain will be an important part the future.
 To quote Jack Dorsey, founder of Twitter:
 > "There is nothing else more important to work on."

 Blockchain development is different than normal development and a lot more complicated.
 You need to be a creative problem-solver.
 You have to write optimized code and be constantly up-to-date with new patches and updates.
 Otherwise, very possible your code will cost millions of dollars in damage.